 In December 2019, the FASB issued ASU 2019-12, Income Taxes-Simplifying the Accounting for Income Taxes (ASU 2019-12).
 Among other items, the amendments in ASU 2019-12 simplify the accounting treatment of tax law changes and year-to-date losses in interim periods.
 An entity generally recognizes the effects of a change in tax law in the period of enactment; however, there is an exception for tax laws with delayed effective dates.
-Under current guidance, an entity may not adjust its annual effective tax rate for a tax law change until the period in which the law is effective.
-This exception was removed under ASU 2019-12, thereby providing that all effects of a tax law change are recognized in the period of enactment, including adjustment of the estimated annual effective tax rate.
+Under current guidance, an entity may not adjust its annual effective tax rate for a tax law change until the period of enactment, including adjustment of the estimated annual effective tax rate.
 Regarding year-to-date losses in interim periods, an entity is required to estimate its annual effective tax rate for the full fiscal year at the end of each interim period and use that rate to calculate its income taxes on a year-to-date basis.
 However, current guidance provides an exception that when a loss in an interim period exceeds the anticipated loss for the year, the income tax benefit is limited to the amount that would be recognized if the year-to-date loss were the anticipated loss for the full year.
-ASU 2019-12 removes this exception and provides that, in this situation, an entity would compute its income tax benefit at each interim periods within those annual periods.
+ASU 2019-12 removes this exception and provides that, in this situation, an entity would compute its income tax benefit at each interim periods within those annual effective tax rate.
+ASU 2019-12 is effective for fiscal years beginning after December 15, 2020, including interim periods within those annual periods.
 Early adoption is permitted.
 The Company plans to adopt this new standard in the first quarter of 2021 and does not expect the ASU to have a material impact on its financial statements and related disclosures.